daheeChung98/robust-regression-comparison/results/discussion.md

 - heavy-tailed predictor distributions

 These experiments will further clarify the strengths and limitations of different robust regression techniques under realistic data-quality challenges.

+# Heavy-tailed Noise

+Heavy-tailed noise was introduced into the response variable by adding random errors sampled from a Student's t distribution (df = 3).

+Unlike the response contamination experiment, which injected a small number of extreme outliers, heavy-tailed noise affected the entire training dataset by increasing the probability of large residuals.

+This setting evaluates model robustness when the Gaussian error assumption is violated.

+## 1. Main Findings

+The heavy-tailed noise experiment revealed several important observations.

+- OLS exhibited increased prediction errors because squared-error loss is highly sensitive to frequent large residuals.
+- Ridge Regression reduced coefficient variance through L2 regularization but remained sensitive to heavy-tailed errors.
+- LASSO continued to perform feature selection but showed similar sensitivity to non-Gaussian residuals.
+- Huber Regression maintained comparatively stable prediction performance and coefficient estimates by reducing the influence of large residuals.

+Overall, heavy-tailed noise affected both predictive performance and coefficient stability, with Huber Regression showing the greatest robustness.

+## 2. Interpretation

+### Why was Heavy-tailed Noise different?

+Unlike isolated response contamination, heavy-tailed noise changes the entire error distribution.

+Instead of a few abnormal observations, moderately large residuals occur much more frequently throughout the dataset.

+Because OLS, Ridge, and LASSO all minimize squared-error loss, they assign disproportionately large weight to these residuals.

+Huber Regression limits the influence of large residuals through the Huber loss function, allowing parameter estimation to remain more stable under non-Gaussian error distributions.

+This experiment demonstrates that robust loss functions remain beneficial even when abnormal observations arise naturally rather than through explicit contamination.

+## 3. Statistical Insight

+The comparison between response contamination and heavy-tailed noise highlights another important distinction.

+Response contamination introduces a relatively small number of extreme observations.

+Heavy-tailed noise changes the probability distribution of the residuals, increasing the likelihood of moderate and large errors across the entire dataset.

+Although both violate the Gaussian assumption, they represent different sources of model uncertainty.

+The experiment illustrates that robustness should be evaluated under both isolated outliers and distributional misspecification.

+## 4. Practical Implications

+Heavy-tailed error distributions are common in many real-world applications, including

+- financial returns
+- insurance claims
+- biomedical measurements
+- environmental observations

+In these settings, assuming normally distributed errors may underestimate the frequency of extreme observations.

+The results suggest that robust regression methods such as Huber Regression can improve both prediction reliability and coefficient stability when the underlying error distribution deviates from normality.

+## 5. Limitations

+The experiment considered only one heavy-tailed distribution generated from a Student's t distribution with three degrees of freedom.

+In addition, noise was added only to the response variable while the explanatory variables remained unchanged.

+Further investigation is required to evaluate different tail heaviness and more complex non-Gaussian data-generating processes.

+## 6. Conclusion

+The heavy-tailed noise experiment complements the previous contamination studies by examining robustness under distributional misspecification rather than isolated outliers.

+Across all experiments, Huber Regression consistently demonstrated greater robustness than classical least-squares methods while maintaining competitive predictive performance.

+These findings suggest that robust regression methods provide practical advantages whenever real-world data deviate from ideal Gaussian assumptions, whether through response outliers, contaminated predictors, or heavy-tailed error distributions.